Google SWOT Analysis & Recommendations

 2. Low control on consumer electronics that use Android OS

-3. Insignificant brick-and-mortar presence for consumer electronics distribution and sale
+3. Insignificant brick-and-mortar operations for consumer electronics distribution and sales

-In providing many of its products, Google depends on online technologies.
-For example, online advertising, digital content distribution, and cloud computing services require Internet connectivity.
+In providing many of its products, Alphabet depends on online technologies.
+For example, online advertising, digital content distribution through YouTube, and cloud computing services require Internet connectivity.
 In the SWOT analysis context, such an internal strategic factor is a weakness that makes Google experience strategic challenges in markets that have slow or intermittent Internet connectivity.
-In relation, the company’s low control on devices that use the Android operating system is a weakness identified in this SWOT analysis.
-Different manufacturers provide different functions and customer experience in using this operating system.
+Also, the company’s low control on devices that use the Android operating system is a weakness identified in this SWOT analysis.
+In using this operating system, different manufacturers provide their own versions with modified features that influence customer experience.
 This internal factor makes Google unable to maximize the consistency of customers’ experience in using its services.
-In addition, the company has insignificant brick-and-mortar presence in the distribution and sale of consumer electronics, which are currently sold by various sellers at different price points.
+In addition, the company has an insignificant brick-and-mortar presence in the distribution and sale of consumer electronics, which are currently sold by various sellers at different price points.
 This condition subjects the company to the strategies of brick-and-mortar distributors and sellers.
-Google’s marketing mix or 4P relates to this strategic weakness in distributing and selling goods.
-In this aspect of the SWOT analysis of Google, the weaknesses hinder the business from exercising maximum control on its products, resulting in disparities in customer experience.
+Google’s (Alphabet’s) marketing mix or 4P relates to this strategic weakness in distributing and selling goods.
+In this aspect of the SWOT analysis of Google, the weaknesses hinder the business from exercising maximum control on its products, resulting in customer experience disparities.

 Google has opportunities to grow and improve.
-Opportunities in the SWOT analysis framework are external factors that provide potential growth and improvement in the technology firm’s performance.
-Google LLC can exploit the following opportunities in its industries and markets:
+Opportunities in the SWOT analysis framework are external factors that provide potential growth and improvement in Alphabet’s performance.
+Google can exploit the following opportunities in its industries and markets:

 1. Develop new products that complement existing online services